 - Strong cheeses

 The Pinot Noir grape has long been a tricky fruit to master.
-It does not grow well in excessive heat and its thin-skinned grapes are particularly susceptible to frosts and disease.
+It does not grow well in excessive heat and its thin-skinned grapes are more susceptible to frosts and disease than its thick-skinned cousins.
 Despite this, the Pinot Noir grape is one of the most desirable in the world and it is grown in all the main wine producing regions.

 Pinot Noir grapes are small and tightly-bunched and produce a highly desirable flavor.
 As a result, Pinot Noir wines today are growing in both popularity and price.